canonical/crypto-config/README.md

     .include /var/lib/crypto-config/profiles/current/openssl.conf.d

-Of course, this will have an actual effect when there is something in that directory.
+Of course, this will only have an actual effect when there is something in that directory.

 It's more convenient to not fail when the target directory or file does not